IHIMEKPEN/ModelAndControlMSD/README.md

 ## Citation

-If you use this code in your research, please cite our paper:
+If you use this data in your research, please cite our paper:

 ```bibtex
 @article{cain2024digital,